Where These Star Trek Stars Are Buried

 Persis Khambatta (Lieutenant Ilia)

-As detailed in "The Making of Star Trek: The Motion Picture," "Star Trek" was cancelled by NBC after just three seasons, but it found new life in syndicated television.
+The original "Star Trek" was canceled by NBC after just three seasons, but it found new life in syndicated television.
 By the late 1970s, the show had been sold into over 150 domestic markets and nearly 60 international markets.
-Despite its cancellation, fans had transformed "Star Trek's" failure into an unprecedented success.
-Its return to screen seemed inevitable.
+Despite its cancellation, fans had transformed "Star Trek's" failure into an unprecedented success, and its return to the screen seemed inevitable.

-As reported by the New York Times, Khambatta died of a heart attack in Mumbai, India, on August 18, 1998, aged just 49.
+Khambatta died of a heart attack in Mumbai, India, on August 18, 1998, aged just 49.
 She was cremated and her ashes scattered.

 Jeffrey Hunter (Captain Christopher Pike)

-Jeffrey Hunter portrayed Christopher Pike, captain of the U.S.S.
-Enterprise and James T. Kirk's predecessor, in "Star Trek's" first pilot, "The Cage."
+Jeffrey Hunter portrayed Christopher Pike, captain of the USS Enterprise and James T. Kirk's predecessor, in "Star Trek's" first pilot, "The Cage."
 Much of the footage from "The Cage" was incorporated into the Hugo award-winning, two-part episode "The Menagerie," which elaborated on Spock's relationship with his former commanding officer and the tragic fate that befell him.

 Ricardo Montalbán (Khan Noonien Singh)

+Montalbán was also well known for his role as the enigmatic Mr. Roarke on the 1970s ABC drama "Fantasy Island," and for extolling the virtues of "fine Corinthian leather" in a series of ads for the Chrysler Cordoba.
 Montalbán returned as Khan in the 1982 feature film "Star Trek II: The Wrath of Khan," in which Khan hijacks a Federation starship in a bloody attempt to wreak vengeance on his old enemy, James T. Kirk.

 Anton Yelchin (Ensign Pavel Chekov — Kelvin timeline)